 Jessie is currently on faculty at the United Nations International School in Manhattan.
 She joined the BIMA faculty in 2007. www.cellochic.com

-Greg Wall: Jazz
+Greg Wall: Jazz and Rock

-His critically acclaimed release, "From the Belly of Abraham", with Hasidic New Wave (with whom he has released 5 recordings) and Senegalese master drummers Yakar Rhythms was named one of the ten best CD's of 2002 by Jazz Times magazine.
-Greg performs frequently at top venues throughout North America and Europe and has been featured at many major festivals.
-Greg is equally fluent in the jazz and world music idioms and recently premiered his Unity Orchestra, a pan cultural ensemble featuring 8 musicians from 5 continents.
+His critically acclaimed release, "From the Belly of Abraham", with Hasidic New Wave and Senegalese master drummers Yakar Rhythms was named one of the ten best CD's of 2002 by Jazz Times magazine.
+Greg has collaborated with the Carolyn Dorfman Dance Company since 1999, resulting in the commissioned scores for "Mayne Mentshen" (2001), "Echad" (2002), "Love Lines" (2003), and "Oddisea" (2004).

 Greg's latest release, "Ha'Orot-The Lights of Rav Kook", was just released on John Zorn's Tzadik label.
-Other recent releases include "Later Prophets", "Mystic Autumn" with the New American Jazz Quartet, Aaron Alexander's "Midrash Mishmosh", "Ani Shelach", with Neshama Carlebach, "Unauthorized’, with Dave’s True Story, KlezmerFest's "Party Music", Aaron Alexander's "Blues for Sparky", and the score to "Mayne Mentshen".
+Other recent releases include "Later Prophets", "Mystic Autumn" with the New American Jazz Quartet, Aaron Alexander's "Midrash Mishmosh", "Ani Shelach", with Neshama Carlebach, "Unauthorized’, with Dave’s True Story, KlezmerFest's "Party Music", Aaron Alexander's "Blues for Sparky", and the score to "Mayne Mentshen.”

 Greg was a founding member of the BIMA arts faculty and has been at BIMA since 2004. www.gregwall.com